uldyssian-sh/vmware-vcf-powercli/README.md

 > ☁️ **VMware Cloud Services Guide**: See [Getting Started with VMware Cloud Services cmdlets](./docs/Getting-Started-VMware-Cloud-Services.md) for cloud services management.

+> 🌎 **VMware Cloud on AWS Guide**: See [Getting Started with VMware Cloud on AWS cmdlets](./docs/Getting-Started-VMware-Cloud-On-AWS.md) for VMC on AWS management.

 ## 🔒 Security

 ### 🔐 Security Features